John Moores Painting Prize 2018 jurors

 (Born in Zanzibar, Tanzania, 1954.
 Lives in Preston, UK.)

 Lubaina Himid is an artist and professor of Contemporary Art at the University of Central Lancashire.
 In her artistic, academic and curatorial work, Himid brings forth and celebrates the lives and histories of people of the Black diaspora.
 Himid has exhibited work in a number of major institutions such as Badischer Kunstverein, Karlsruhe; South London Gallery; Spike Island, Bristol; Modern Art Oxford and Nottingham Contemporary.
-A selection of her work, including part of the celebrated 'Naming the Money', opens at the Walker Art Gallery on 7 October 2017.
-Her work is held in several public collections, including National Museums Liverpool, Tate and the V&A. She is a nominee for the 2017 Turner Prize.
+A selection of her work, including part of the celebrated 'Naming the Money', is currently on display at the Walker Art Gallery.
+Her work is held in several public collections, including National Museums Liverpool, Tate and the V&A. She won the 2017 Turner Prize.